“Blues for Francine”

 The recording presented here was digitally remastered by Mike Zirpolo.

-Here is a link to some of the music Ralph Burns created for the Woody Herman band:
+Here are a couple of links to some of the music Ralph Burns created for the Woody Herman band: